flowable/flowable.github.io/documentation.md

 Flowable has rich REST APIs that provides almost full coverage of the Flowable Java APIs.
 These are the easiest and most flexible APIs to work with.
 <br>
 In addition we've added Swagger in Flowable v6.
-Boot up the Flowable REST app to try it out.
+Boot up the Flowable REST app to try it out by accessing http://localhost:8080/flowable-rest/docs

 <div class="buttons-unit">
   <a href="{{ site.baseurl }}/docs/userguide/index.html#restApiChapter" class="button" target="_blank">BPMN API</a>